Nevenall/bookshelf-ghosting-the-edge/docs/design.md

 - [x] need to be able to assign theme colors in css before we can merge
 - [x] make a reduced version of material-icons because we only need like two icons
 - [ ] the half monitor break break point (960px) seems to be a little off.
 The small sidebar font seems a little too small.
+- [] make a secondary blue colored version of the bookshelf logo and use that for ghostig the edge